oxo-real/hajime/README.md

 ```
 pacman -Sy --noconfirm git
 git clone https://gitlab.com/cytopyge/hajime
-./hajime/base.sh
+./hajime/1base.sh
 ```

-from here follow the in script instructions.
+From here follow check the in-script 'settings', run the scripts one by one and follow the in script instructions.

 ---
 ---